How to Make a Scan n Cut Dust Cover

 Step 6: Stitch the Ends

-Stitch both cap ends to the main fabric pieces.
-Sew a narrow hem all the way around the bottom of the dust cover by folding under a
+Stitch both cap ends to the main fabric pieces using a 1/4″ seam allowance.
+Sew a narrow hem all the way around the bottom of the dust cover.

 Step 7: decorate

 Decorate your dust cover to your taste.
 Use Iron on vinyl or applique made from your scan n cut to create a fun design.
 I added some Heat Transfer Vinyl to spruce up my scan n cut dust cover.
 If you would like to know how this process works follow my tutorial here.